ErfanMomeniii/heap/README.md

 </p>

 # heap
-heap is a lightweight package that provides binary min and max heap in Go.</br>
+heap is a lightweight package that provides binary min and max binary heap in Go.</br>

 # Documentation